zackees/cipher-xor.js/README.md

 # Testing

-Copy and paste the entire source file into the Chrome developer console then test that `cryptoXor("secret", "message")` works, and that `hashpash("secret")` works.
+Copy and paste the entire source file into the Chrome developer console then test that `cipherXor("secret", "message")` works, and that `xorCipherHashPass("secret")` works.